-Keep in mind, I consider myself fairly fit and also live at 9,000 feet, so was not fighting against any altitude issues.
-I also wasn’t ‘speed hiking’ either, I did take many, many, many breaks on the way up to catch my breath and drink lots of water.
+Keep in mind, I consider myself fairly fit and also live at 9,000 feet.
+So I was not fighting against any altitude issues.
+I also wasn’t ‘speed hiking’ either.
+I did take many, many, many breaks on the way up to catch my breath and drink lots of water.

 The hike down took us about 2 hours.
-We like to hike slow and easy down hill though to protect our knees.
-Plus it was a beautiful so there was lots of picture taking and breaks along the way.
+We like to hike slow and easy downhill though to protect our knees.
+Plus it was a beautiful day so there were lots of picture-taking opportunities and breaks along the way.